This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 State and Local Legislative Initiatives

-As of May 2025, four states (California, Massachusetts, New Jersey and New York) have laws in effect prohibiting the sale of all non-tobacco-flavored e-cigarettes.
-Rhode Island and Utah restrict the sale of flavored e-cigarettes, except menthol- and tobacco-flavored e-cigarettes.
-In addition, nearly 400 local jurisdictions have enacted laws that restrict the sale of flavored e-cigarettes.
+As of September 2025, California and Massachusetts restrict the sale of flavored tobacco products; New Jersey restricts the sale of all flavored e-cigarettes; New York restricts the sale of flavored e-cigarettes unless they have marketing authorization from the FDA; and Rhode Island and Utah restrict the sale of flavored e-cigarettes, except menthol.
+In addition, nearly 400 local jurisdictions restrict the sale of flavored tobacco products, including e-cigarettes.

 Beginning December 21, 2022, the sale of most flavored tobacco products is prohibited statewide.